Magnifying Networks for Images with Billions of Pixels: Evaluation

 \subsection{Training}

 The networks were trained using the Adam optimizer for 200 epochs.
 A batch size of $16$ and $8$ was employed for MagNet networks with 3 and 4 layers respectively.
 The initial learning rate was set to $3 \times 10^-5$ and was decayed using a cosine annealing scheduler.
 Both ResNet and InceptioNet networks are initialized using pretrained networks on ImageNet.
-However, the ST convolutional layers are randomly initialized.
+The ST convolutional layers are randomly initialized.

 \paragraph{``Frozen'' patch} Some WSIs have already been preprocessed so that they only contain regions with tissue, whereas others depict all of the tissue slide (see Figure~\ref{fig:filter}).
 This diversity comes as a consequence of the differences in the clinical pipelines leading to the creation of WSIs, e.g.\ due to different scanning profiles.
-In order to mitigate for the above, we freeze the 1st patch of the 2nd layer so that it always attends to the whole input image.
+In order to mitigate for the above intra--data variance, we freeze the 1st patch of the 2nd layer so that it always attends to the whole input image.
 This allows for the image to catch-up in quality in the cases where a large amount of zooming was required at the first magnifying layer, i.e.\ when the WSI shows the whole tissue slide.
-Examples are included in the Appendix.

-\paragraph{Loss Functions} In order to impose the aforementioned self-supervision with the auxiliary classifiers, we employ the paradoxical loss function as described by Maksoud et al.\ ~\cite{MaksZhaoHobsJenn+2020}.
+\paragraph{Loss Functions} We employ the paradoxical loss function as described by Maksoud et al.~\cite{MaksZhaoHobsJenn+2020}, as a form of self--supervision for the convolutional layers in the weakly--supervised STs.
 In addition, cross-entropy is used between the slide-level labels and both the last output of the GRU as well as the ResNet-18 outputs.